sglanvil/waccm_tuning/README.md

 Each simulation ("tuning run") is a github "issue" and these can be sorted by labels ("2deg", "1deg", etc.).

 Discussions can take place in a thread at the bottom of each "issue".
+You can import figures into these threads.